Most people don't need any excuse to enjoy a delectable piece of chocolate.

-There's a considerable variety of chocolate for cooking as well as eating available today.
+For cooking as well as eating available today.

 Cocoa butter and other ingredients, such as sugar, vanilla and lecithin.

 Chocolate-Guide ~ a brief description:

-Unsweetened chocolate is made from pure chocolate liquor with no sugar added and is used only for baking and desserts, not eating on its own.
+With no sugar added and is used only for baking and desserts.

 Bittersweet and semi-sweet chocolate can be used interchangeably.

-Bittersweet has a slightly lower sugar content and a slightly stronger chocolate flavor.
+Bittersweet has a slightly lower sugar content.

-Both are used in desserts and baking but are sweet enough to eat as is.
+But are sweet enough to eat as is.

 Milk chocolate has milk added, producing a lighter color and flavor.

-It's a popular eating chocolate and can be used in recipes but scorches easily.
+And can be used in recipes but scorches easily.

 Chips are specially formulated to soften.

 Do not use in place of pure chocolate unless indicated in the recipe.

 White chocolate contains cocoa butter but not chocolate liquor.

 In recipes, be sure to use pure white chocolate.

-Cocoa powder is made from chocolate liquor that has been pressed to remove most of the cocoa butter.
+That has been pressed to remove most of the cocoa butter.

 A Chocolate-Guide ~ Storage